 Like all bikes, it is also important to take minimum and maximum seat heights into account as they can vary widely within a wheel size, depending on brand.
 If you aren’t sure what wheel size your child needs, be sure to check out our Kids Bikes Sizing Guide.

 Currently, there are only a handful of child-specific ebikes on the market (in the US).
-The smallest bike we are aware of is the Kent Torpedo 20″, which has a minimum seat height of 27″ and can fit kids as young as 7.
-The Swagtron EB-6 20″ bike is a popular bike marketed as a kid’s bike, but it is too tall for most kids and with only 1 PAS mode, it is too fast for kids to ride safely.
+The smallest pedal-assist ebike we are aware of is the woom UP 5, which has a minimum seat height of 28″ and can fit kids as young as 7.
+The Swagtron EB-6 20″ bike is a popular bike marketed as a kid’s bike, but it is too tall for most kids and with only 1 PAS mode, we found it to be way too fast for kids to ride safely.

-Larger kids electric bikes are available from woom and Commencal, but they are designed for more aggressive trail riders, versus everyday neighborhood riders.
-With suspension and top-of-the-line components, these bikes are powerhouses on the trail but also come with a steep price tag that puts them out of reach for many families.
+Electric Class I mountain bikes from woom, Commencal and Specialized, fit younger riders, but are a bit overkill for everyday neighborhood riding.
+With suspension and top-of-the-line components, these bikes are powerhouses on the single-track MTB trails but also come with a steep price tag that puts them out of reach for many families needing a bike for city riding.

-As a result, many older kids (tween and teens at least 5′ not riding on a mountain trail), will likely ride an ebike designed for an adult.
+As a result, many older kids (teens at least 5′ not riding on a mountain trail), will likely ride an ebike designed for an adult.
 Our page on Electric Bicycles for Women has many bikes small enough for a 4’11 – 5’0 kid rider.
+Just be aware that due to the faster speed of these adult bikes, we don’t recommend them for kids younger that 16 (or those who aren’t capable and confident to drive a car).

 The wheel sizes on adult electric bikes vary widely from 20″ fat tires to 700c street tires.
 As a result, the wheel size on adult ebikes cannot be used as an indication of the overall size of the bike.